Ira Jacknis

 Ira Stuart Jacknis (March 25, 1952 - September 29, 2021) was an American anthropologist who studied Native American art of the Northwest Coast.
 Jacknis had studied anthropology and art history as an undergraduate, deepening his interests in the history of anthropology while working as an intern at the Smithsonian Institution under curator William C. Sturtevant.
 He then continued his studies in history and anthropology under the tutelage Nancy Munn, Raymond Fogelson, and George W. Stocking at the University of Chicago.
 Much of Jacknis' work connected to ethnography, art history, and the history of anthropology.

 He was based at the Phoebe A. Hearst Museum of Anthropology at the University of California, Berkeley since 1991 until his death.

-Early years
+Early life and education

 Ira Jacknis was born in New York City in 1952, the oldest of three children.
 Then his family moved to the East Hills section of Roslyn Heights, Long Island.

-Education

 After high school, Jacknis attended Yale University and graduated summa cum laude with a B.A. in anthropology and art history in 1974.
 He then continued his studies at the University of Chicago where he earned his M.A. and PhD in anthropology.
 Jacknis completed his dissertation, "The storage box of tradition : museums, anthropologists, and Kwakiutl art, 1881-1981," in 1989.